Bratton Downs

+Part of the land designated as Bratton Downs Site of Special Scientific Interest is owned by the Ministry of Defence.

 Location

 The Bratton Downs SSSI includes parts of the Westbury, Combe, White Cliff, Picquet, Patcombe and Edington Hills, as well as the Combe Bottom, Longcombe Bottom and Lutcombe Bottom combes.
 The Wessex Ridgeway long-distance footpath passes through part of the SSSI.
 The Westbury White Horse is on the slope of Westbury Hill, on the edge of Bratton Downs.
 Bratton Camp, an Iron Age hill fort, stands on a 225 m top immediately east of the horse; the fort is surrounded by the designated area but does not form part of it.